kylereicks/picturefill.js.wp/readme.txt

 == Description ==

+**Note: This is an implementation of [Picturefill.js version 1.2.x](https://github.com/scottjehl/picturefill/tree/1.2).
+For an implementation of [Picturefill.js 2.x](http://scottjehl.github.io/picturefill/), see the [master branch of the GitHub repository](https://github.com/kylereicks/picturefill.js.wp/tree/master).**

 Picturefill.WP is a simple and option-less plugin to serve HDPI and responsive images on a WordPress website.

 This plugin parses post and page content replacing images with a special syntax similar to the proposed syntax for the HTML5 `picture` element, then uses an adapted version of [picturefill.js](https://github.com/scottjehl/picturefill) to load the appropriate image to the browser.